jpSimkins/Drupal2WordPress-Plugin/README.md

     - Comments on Content (up to 11 levels of threaded comments)
         - Only approved comments are imported due to the high level of spam which Drupal sites might endure (in Drupal this means all comments with status 1)
 * **Terms**
+    - You can associate Drupal vocabulary types to WordPress taxonomies.
     - _Categories_
         - WordPress requires that any blog post is associated with at least one category, and not just a tag, hence the script will create a default category (you get to decide what it is) and associate all of the content created into that category.
     - _Tags_